Reidruss/LEGO-SPM/README.md

 2. The script will prompt you to confirm that you want to override the program in the specified slot on the Spike Prime.
 Press `Y` and Enter to continue.

 3. The script will then perform the following steps:
+    *   Scan for the Arduino Serial Port.
-    *   Scan for and connect to the Spike Prime hub.
+    *   Scan for the LEGO Spike Prime hub.
-    *   Perform a calibration sequence to bring the SPM tip close to the sample surface.
+    *   Perform a calibration sequence to bring the SPM tip in contact to the sample surface.
     *   Enter a main control loop where it continuously reads sensor data from the Arduino and adjusts the SPM's motors to maintain a constant tip-sample distance.

 ## Communication Protocol